Haivision/srt/docs/BuildOptions.md

 This should be the exact command used as a C compiler, possibly with version suffix, e.g. `clang-1.7.0`.
 If this option is used together with `--with-compiler-prefix`, its prefix will be added in front.

+**`--with-extralibs=<library-list>`**

+This is an option required for unusual situations when a platform-specific workaround is needed and some extra libraries must be passed explicitly for linkage.
+The argument is a space-separated list of linker options or library names.

+There are some known sitautions where it may be necessary:

+1. Some older Linux systems do not ship `clock_gettime` functions by default in their libc, and need an extra librt.
+If you are using POSIX monotonic clocks (see `--enable-monotonic-clock`), this might be required to add `-lrd` through this option.
+Although this situation is tried to be autodetected and this option added automatically, it might sometimes fail.

+2. On some systems (found so far on OpenSuSE), if you use C++11 sync (see `--enable-stdc++-sync`), the gcc compiler relies on gthreads, which relies on pthreads, and happens to define inline source functions in the header that refers to `pthread_create`, the compiler however doesn't link against pthreads by default.
+To work this around, add `-pthreads` using this option.